Spaceface16518/website/content/posts/small/think-like-a-coder/index.md

 Nah, this isn't a big post about "how to think like a coder" or anything, I just wanted to talk about Ted-Ed's [Think Like a Coder](https://www.youtube.com/playlist?list=PLJicmE8fK0EgogMqDYMgcADT1j5b911or) series.

-{{< figure src="ethic.webp" alt="an 3D animated girl with dark skin, green eyes, brown hair, and medium hoop earrings in a green sweater and beanie, followed on the right by the words THINK LIKE A CODER and the TED-Ed logo in the top right corner" attr="Kozmonot Animation Studio via TedEd" link="https://blog.ed.ted.com/2019/09/30/learn-to-think-like-a-coder-with-our-new-series/" rel="external" target="_blank">}}
+{{< figure src="ethic.jpg" alt="an 3D animated girl with dark skin, green eyes, brown hair, and medium hoop earrings in a green sweater and beanie, followed on the right by the words THINK LIKE A CODER and the TED-Ed logo in the top right corner" attr="Kozmonot Animation Studio via TedEd" link="https://blog.ed.ted.com/2019/09/30/learn-to-think-like-a-coder-with-our-new-series/" rel="external" target="_blank">}}

 I'm a high schooler who has been coding for about three and a half years.
 Along the way, my little sister has watched me become more and more passionate (obsessed?) about computer science.
 I was never a computer guy.
 I always thought my career would be in biochemistry.
 I set myself up for that career too, touring [a big chemical company](https://www.dow.com/en-us.html) and performing backyard science experiments.